CrazyCloudCraft/wikitest/Placeholders.md

 - ### **Server**
 > /papi ecloud download Server

-Lets you get information of the server.
+Lets you get information about the server.

 ```
 %server_name%